MohlatlegoN/MohlatlegoN/README.md

-- 👋 Hi, I’m @MohlatlegoN
+- 👋 Hi, I’m Mohlatlego Nakeng, ML engineer and software developer, South Africa, JHB.
 - 👀 I am am intermediate software developer for artificial intelligence and intelligent systems applications.
 - 🌱 I am currently a masters researcher in the field of machine learning, data mining and natural langauge processing.
 - 💞️ I’m looking to collaborate on natural langauge and machine learning projects both industrial and academic.